SimonFalk/beyondPianoRoll/README.md

-# beyondPianoRoll
+#
-Master degree project in computer science, 2022
+This is the code repository for the project about *expressive AMT* which was published in the paper "Automatic Legato Transcription based on Onset Detection".

-Simon Falk,
+Copyright Simon Falk 2023

-DoReMIR,

-KTH

 ## CNN model for hard onset detection